etchteam/offline-ux/src/a-basic-cache-implementation.md

 *Add can i use stats and links to source code*

 Even the most basic cache implementation can simultaneously improve performance and enable offline use of any website.

 If you haven't had the chance to play with the browser cache API this is a good place to start.

+---

-## Create a service worker
+## Creating a service worker

-The cache API that comes with browsers was built to be used together with service workers.
+The cache API that comes with browsers was built as a companion to service workers, they're practically inseparable!

-Event handlers can be utilised in service workers which allow us to hook into key life cycle events such as when the website is viewed for the first time or whenever a network request occurs.
+Service workers allow us to hook into life cycle events, such as when the website is viewed for the first time or whenever a network request occurs.
+We'll see why this is key for the cache implementation in a minute.

-Creating a service worker is as simple as adding a new Javascript file to your project.
+For now, creating a service worker is as simple as adding a new Javascript file to your project.
 We'll call it `service-worker.js` but it can be called anything.

-Then add the following to your HTML to register the `service-worker.js` file as a service worker whenever the page loads.
+To register the `service-worker.js` file a bit of extra JS is needed, most commonly this code is set up to be called whenever the page loads...

 ```javascript
 if ('serviceWorker' in navigator) {